 This technique utilizes a chiropractic drop table to allow for safer, low-force, high-velocity adjustments.

-My entire heart and my “why” everyday has been to share the Chiropractic story for the past 24 years in life, in practice, and truly influence others to live a life of abundance and health because they were given the opportunity to be adjusted and educated about the wonderful world of Chiropractic, as well as the philosophy, science and art behind a specific adjustment.
+My entire heart and my “why” every day in life has been to share the Chiropractic story and to truly influence others to live a life of abundance and health because they were given the opportunity to be adjusted and educated about the wonderful world of Chiropractic, which includes the philosophy, science and art behind a specific adjustment.